When you're planning for the future, money matters.

 We talk often in our financial wellness programs about setting savings goals, and how different types of savings accounts can help you plan for the future.
 It can be particularly helpful to set SMART goals – goals that are Specific, Measurable, Achievable, Relevant, and Time-Bound.
 When you are working to grow your savings, setting SMART goals can help you determine which type of account will best support your efforts and maximize your savings success.

-In this blog, we’ll compare different savings account types in a fun and easy way, so you can make an informed decision.
+In this blog, we'll go over different types of savings account in a fun and easy way, so you can make an informed decision about opening one.

 What is a Savings Account?